hashgraph/stablecoin-studio/sdk/README.md

 ## About Operations Execution

 Before explaining all operations exposed by the SDK, is important to understand how some of these operations are going to be performed.
-When creating a stable coin, a set of keys (wipe key, pause key, freeze key, etc...) must be provided in order to create the stable coin token.
-Each of these keys will control, first of all, if the operation related with the key can be performed or not (if the token wipe key is not set, the wipe operation can not be performed), but, if a key is provided, depending on its value the operation could be performed through the stable coin smart contract or through the Hedera SDK:
+When creating a stablecoin, a set of keys (wipe key, pause key, freeze key, etc...) must be provided in order to create the stablecoin token.
+Each of these keys will control, first of all, if the operation related with the key can be performed or not (if the token wipe key is not set, the wipe operation can not be performed), but, if a key is provided, depending on its value the operation could be performed through the stablecoin smart contract or through the Hedera SDK:

 1. If the token key corresponds to a Hedera account public key, the operation can only be performed by the Hedera account owning this public key, and only through the Hedera SDK.
-2. If the token key corresponds to the stable coin smart contract administrator key, the operation can only be performed through the smart contract, so whoever calls the smart contract can perform the operation.
+2. If the token key corresponds to the stablecoin smart contract administrator key, the operation can only be performed through the smart contract, so whoever calls the smart contract can perform the operation.
 To prevent anyone from performing certain operations roles are used.
-When the need for a role is indicated in an operation's description, this is only when the related key of the stable coin token is configured to be the smart contract admin key.
+When the need for a role is indicated in an operation's description, this is only when the related key of the stablecoin token is configured to be the smart contract admin key.

 ## StableCoin
-The following operations represent most of the operations that can be performed using a stable coin.
-Some of them can be performed through the stable coin smart contract or through the Hedera SDK depending on the token configuration explained above.
+The following operations represent most of the operations that can be performed using a stablecoin.
+Some of them can be performed through the stablecoin smart contract or through the Hedera SDK depending on the token configuration explained above.

 ### Create
-Creates a new stable coin.
+Creates a new stablecoin.
 You must use `Network.connect` first with a `SupportedWallet`.

 **Spec:**